 \subsection{Percentage of papers in each category}

-In total the survey consisted of 48 papers.
+In total, the survey consisted of 53 papers.
 Each paper may belong to different categories.
-We classified the papers in nine different categories.
+We classified the papers into nine different categories.
 In Figure \ref{fig:class} you can see the percentage of papers classified in each category.

-As we can see, the most popular category is Recommendations.
-In this category in order to calculate the trust each node asks for recommendations.
-In this way, some attacks -like OSA- can be tackled, but it is important to take into consideration filtering the recommendations in order to deal with BMA and BSA.

-Also the Social IoT is very popular.
+As we can see, the most popular category is Social.
+To calculate trust in this category, social aspects such as friendship are considered.
+Like in our everyday lives, we are more invested in trusting people that we have previously interacted with or have a social group in common.
 It simulates a network of nodes as a group of things with social interactions.
-As in real life, the nodes can develop relationships with the other participants and the level of trust is related to their social interactions.
+The nodes can develop relationships with the other participants, and the level of trust is related to their social interactions.
 This scheme also provides the opportunity to filter the recommendations.